e2b-dev/awesome-ai-agents/README.md

 Coding, GitHub

 ### Description
+Sweep is a Github assistant the helps fix small bugs and implement small features
 - To install, click the install button
 - Then add the repository you want, make a quick ticket (e.g. writing tests)
 - Prepend the ticket with "Sweep:" and let Sweep handle the rest